NC FAFSA Tracker

 Data is presented for the current school year and last year for schools with at least five FAFSA completions.

 Note: FAFSA completion rates for private schools cannot be calculated because we are unable to access senior enrollment data for private schools from a single source.
-Please divide the number of FAFSA completions by the number of graduating seniors for your school to estimate the FAFSA completion rate.
+Please calculate your FAFSA completion rate using the formula provided above.

 Didn't see your question answered here?